 Dry Eye Diagnosis & Treatment

 We offer dry eye diagnosis and treatment at both our Fort Myers and Cape Coral locations.
 Because dry eye is related to age, medication usage, tear film and tear composition, treatment is often multi-faceted.
-It can be as simple as adding supplements and lid hygiene into your routine, all the way laser therapies.
-Your best first step it to schedule a dry-eye evaluation with any of our ophthalmologists or optometrists.
+It can include adding supplements into your routine, improved lid hygiene and tear preservation therapies.
+Your best first step is to schedule a dry-eye evaluation with any of our ophthalmologists or optometrists.

 How is Dry Eye Syndrome Diagnosed?